caio-henrique-ferreira/codigosuteis/README.md

-# logica-de-programacao
+# Lógica de Programação
-Codes developed in the Programming Logic discipline of CEFET MG.
+Algorithmns developed in the Programming Logic discipline of CEFET MG.